mhr-212/learning_path_generator_platform/README.md

 - Bootstrap for the responsive design framework
 - All the open-source libraries that made this project possible

-## 📞 Support

-For support, email support@learningpathgenerator.com or create an issue in the repository.

 ## 🔮 Future Enhancements